code61/short_format_notes/_sessions/c3s2/5_boolean_ops.md

 end
 {% endhighlight %}

-It the above snippet of code the `||` means or.
+In the above snippet of code, the `||` means OR.
 If the person is under 12 or is smaller than 1.2m they are allowed on the ride.

 ### Logical operations